Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{Program Repair}

-Fine-tuning and fixed prompting have been the most widely adopted paradigms for program repair techniques based on standalone LLMs.
+Fine-tuning and fixed prompting are the most widely adopted paradigms for program repair techniques based on standalone LLMs.
 In particular, program repair is formulated as a translation problem~\cite{sequenceR} (\ie{} translating the buggy code to correct code) or a generation problem~\cite{xia2022less} (\eg{} infilling the correct code in the buggy code context).
-However, patches generated by LLMs in a single iteration are not always correct; they may fail to pass all the tests or may be overfitting to the test cases.
-Therefore, existing LLM-based agents all follow an iterative paradigm to refine patch generation based on the tool or model feedback in each iteration.
-Table~\ref{tab:apr} summarizes the existing LLM-based agents for program repair, and Figure~\ref{fig:apr} illustrates their common pipeline.
+However, patches generated by LLMs in a single iteration are not always correct; they may fail to pass all tests or overfit to the test cases.
+Therefore, existing LLM-based agents follow an iterative paradigm to refine patch generation based on the tool or model feedback in each iteration.
+Table~\ref{tab:apr} summarizes the existing LLM-based agents for program repair.

-ChatRepair~\cite{ChatRepair, ConversationalAPR} is the first automated approach to iteratively refine patch or program generation based on environmental feedback.
-In each iteration, ChatRepair leverages tools to compile and execute the generated patches, and generates new patches based on the compilation/execution feedback and also earlier patch attempts in the same session.

-CigaR~\cite{CigaR} is a similar agent system for function-level program repair.
-CigaR leverages feedback to refine its outputs iteratively and decides to reboot the repair process when needed, ensuring the production of both plausible and diverse patches.

-RepairAgent~\cite{RepairAgent} adopts a more agentic design and improves the iterative refinement procedure by making the hard-coded feedback mechanism more flexible.
-In particular, RepairAgent allows the LLM itself to decide when or which tool to invoke.
-In addition to the basic tools (\eg{} compilation tools and test execution tools) used in previous work, RepairAgent further includes tools for code reading, codebase searching, and hypotheses stating/discarding.
+\junwei{\textbf{Framework:} Figure~\ref{fig:apr} illustrates the common framework of LLM-based agents for program repair.
+First, they generate an initial candidate patch for the buggy code.
+The patch is then validated against predefined test cases through compilation and execution.
+Based on the feedback from these validation steps, including compilation errors, runtime failures, or test case outcomes, the patch undergoes iterative refinement.
+This cycle continues until the patch meets the acceptance criteria, such as achieving full test suite pass coverage.}